indexeddbshim/IndexedDBShim/README.md

 `ShimEvent`, `ShimCustomEvent`, `ShimEventTarget`, `ShimDOMException`, and `ShimDOMStringList`).
 Mostly useful for testing.

+If `CFG.replaceNonIDBGlobals` is used, it will instead attempt to add, or if already present, overwrite these globals.

 If `CFG.fullIDLSupport` has been set, the slow-performing `Object.setPrototypeOf` calls required for full WebIDL compliance will be used.
 Probably only needed for testing or environments where full